maxper4/Contactor/README.md

 ## Contactor

 Contactor is a server listening for incoming communications from others bots (using node-ipc) to send them to the owner via discord private messages (DM).
-This way, you don't need to be online to receive alerts from your bots, or to have an SMTP server to receive alerts from your bots.
+This way, you don't need to be online to receive alerts from your bots, or to have an SMTP server.

 ### Installation